AdKats/AdKats/README.md

     sent to the appropriate plugins.
 Add entries to that table with a given server ID, plugin name, plugin setting name, and setting value.
 AdKats will send those settings to the target plugins every 5 minutes.
 </p>
-<h3>Internal Hacker-Checker with Whitelist</h3>
+<h3>Internal AntiCheat System with Whitelist</h3>
 <p>
-    The "Hacker-Checker" (Was uninspired when naming it, sue me.) is a system for automatically catching and acting on players with suspicious or impossible statistics.
+    The AntiCheat System is a system for automatically catching and acting on players with suspicious or impossible statistics.
 </p>
 <p>